 The gains from non-qualified money would be taxed first, and the payments would escalate over time.
-And because costs were so low in the no-load VA, if their account grew an average of 6% per year, it could provide them almost $20,000 in additional annual income over a 40-year time horizon.
+And because costs were lower in the no-load VA, their account could benefit from the compounding power of low-cost tax deferral and potentially provide them additional annual income over a 40-year time horizon.

 Olivia plans to use some of the income to increase her annual gifts to the National Parks Conservation Association, Special Olympics and others.